DEAL-US/Silence/README.md

 # Configuring your project
 The project settings can be found in `settings.py`.
 The available configuration parameters are:
+- `SECRET_KEY` Random string used for signing session tokens and Flask security.
+Generated automatically upon project creation when using `silence new`. **No default is provided** and not setting one will result in an error.
 - `DEBUG_ENABLED` Controls whether debug messages and Flask's debug mode are active (bool, default: `False`)
 - `LISTEN_ADDRESS` IP address in which the web server will listen to requests (str, default: `"127.0.0.1"`)
 - `HTTP_PORT` Port in which the web server will listen to requests (int, default: `8080`)